 Students applying to WNC RIBN must meet dual admission requirements set forth collaboratively by SCC and WCU.
+All SCC RIBN applicants must meet the SCC Nursing Associate Degree admission requirements.

 WNC RIBN will accept applications through January 31 for the RIBN class that begins fall semester of the same year.
-For more information about applying to RIBN, please contact the RIBN advisor.
+For more information about applying to RIBN, please contact the RIBN advisor